rks101/eglinux/README.md

 ## Why Linux

-Okay, for completeness, here is a take on why one should learn and study Linux:
+Okay, finally, for completeness, here is why one should learn and study Linux:
-1. Linux is free as in license cost and freedom to download and modify.
+1. Linux is free as in "no license cost" and "freedom to get the source and modify".
-2. Linux helps to understand concepts and actually build something.
+2. Linux helps to understand concepts, barebones, and actually build something.
 3. Linux is not controlled by a central corporate greed tied with profits.
 4. [Linux distributions/flavors power most of the TOP500 Supercomputers, officially](https://en.wikipedia.org/wiki/TOP500)